 The Navy Federal Credit Union, which is the nation’s largest credit union in memberships and assets, offers 100 percent home financing to all of its qualified members for buying homes that will be used as a primary residence.

-The eligibility is restricted to members of the military, civilian employees of the U.S. Department of Defense, the military and their direct family members.
+The eligibility is restricted to members of the military, civilian employees of the U.S. Department of Defense, and the direct family members of the military.
 Department of Agriculture Loans The Department of Agriculture has what is known as the Rural Development mortgage guarantee program.

 This program is so popular that it has consistently run out of money before the end of the fiscal year.
 This means that the timing of the home buyer’s application is vital.
 Many mortgage consultants list this program as their favorite to recommend to many of their clients.
 Those who may be interested should contact a mortgage broker or specialist to find out more about these types of loans.